 The Peruvian government has allowed deported left-wingers to take their seats in the constituent assembly which will begin on 28th July.

-The Peruvian government has allowed deported left-wingers to take their seats in the constituent assembly which will begin on 28th July.
+Background: The Peruvian government has allowed deported left-wingers to take their seats in the constituent assembly which will begin on 28th July.
 At the assembly's preparatory commission, the 100 winning candidates were formally handed their credentials.
 The elections, the first in the military-ruled country for 15 years, have returned Victor Raul Haya de la Torre, leader of the moderate right-wing American Popular Revolutionary Alliance (APRA) as victor.
 His party, however, have not achieved sufficient seats for a clear majority.

 SYNOPSIS: During the election seven revolutionaries were deported, and there had been fears that certain opponents of the military regime who were elected, might not actually be allowed back into the country, or that they would be arrested.
 But these fears proved unfounded.